pomerium/documentation/content/docs/deploying/k8s/ingress.md

           is: pomerium.com
 ```

-**Array of strings.** Users with matching email domains would be allowed.
+Users with matching email domains would be allowed.

 </td></tr>
 <tr><td>